The D.C. region’s snow is melting. Trash, mail and power problems remain.

 Amid concerns about power and trash throughout the D.C. region, complaints about mail — some of which predated the recent storms — also surfaced.

-A former postal employee who asked not to be named because they fear retaliation said they were among a group of workers laid off from a job at a Northwest Washington post office on Dec.
+A former postal employee who spoke on the condition of anonymity because they fear retaliation said they were among a group of workers laid off from a job at a Northwest Washington post office on Dec.
 31.

 The employee, who had worked for USPS in previous years, said they were hired as a nonpermanent employee in August and expected the position to last about a year.
 Since August, the employee said they had worked 10-hour days, six days per week, routinely putting in overtime.